muchdogesec/ransomware2stix/docs/README.md

 * `Offsec` (T0005)
 * `RMM-Tools` (T0002)

-A tool is joined to an attack pattern object like so
+A tool is joined to an Tactic object like so

 ```json
 {